 Since its inception in 2002, Oceania Cruises has bucked trends and expectations to deliver voyages that are wholly unique.

-Defying convention, its most popular voyages are often its longest, with a massive 180-day World Cruise sailings selling out year after year.
-As Oceania celebrates its 16th year in business, it’s sending its fleet of six intimate, classically-styled ships to more destinations than ever before – and it’s doing so in its own inimitable style.
+Defying convention, its most popular voyages are often its longest, with its epic 180-day World Cruise sailings selling out year after year.
+Oceania Cruises is also sending its fleet of six intimate, classically-styled ships to more destinations than ever before – and it is doing so in its own inimitable style.

 If ever there was a bridge between a luxury cruise and a premium cruise line, it would be Oceania.

-Frequently offering more than you’d expect for less than you’d expect to pay, Oceania places great emphasis on its overnight stays, excursions ashore, its ships, and of course, its onboard cuisine.
+Frequently offering more than you would expect for less than you would expect to pay, Oceania places great emphasis on its overnight stays, excursions ashore, its ships, and of course, its onboard cuisine.

 Meeting the Fleet